WHAT IS BEDWETTING?

-Bed-wetting (also called nocturnal enuresis) is when the bladder empties while a child is asleep.
+Bedwetting, also known as nocturnal enuresis, is when a child of five or older empties their bladder while they are asleep.
 This can happen every so often, or every night.

-Bed-wetting is common.
+Bedwetting is common.
 About one in every five children in Australia wets the bed.
-Bed-wetting can run in families and is more common in boys than girls before the age of nine years.
+Bedwetting can run in families.
+It is more common in boys than girls before the age of nine.
 It can be upsetting for the child and stressful for the whole family.
 The good news is that you can get help.

 Wetting the bed is caused by a mix of three things: